davidalex89/Infosec-Deals/README.md

-## Started doing this a few years ago for Black Friday discounts for Security professionals and developers.
+## 2024 Infosec Deals - Started doing this a few years ago for Black Friday discounts for Security professionals and developers.
 No affiliate codes or anything, just good deals I've found.

 Updated for 2024.
 Will continue to update periodically as deals open up.